inspiredlabs/cwb/README.md

   - channel/UCWDuY-wPQO3PL8HWTSPs86Q = [Youtube](https://www.youtube.com/channel/UCWDuY-wPQO3PL8HWTSPs86Q/about): `Sharing laughter with children in Humanitarian Disaster`
   - [Instagram](https://www.instagram.com/clownswithoutbordersuk/): ```Providing emotional relief to children and their communities in crisis through the power of laughter and play. ```
   - [facebook](https://www.facebook.com/clownswithoutborders): Image caption: `Joy Makes A Difference` && `multiple cross-posts`.
+  - Social Proof page on [Just Giving](https://justgiving.com/cwb-uk): `We use joy, play and laughter to support & empower children in Disasters` && `Our mission is to alleviate the suffering of children in humanitarian disasters by sharing laughter and play when they need it the most.
+Working with professional artists we specifically create time for children to reconnect with the very things that make them human like laughter, hope and wonder.`
   - GOV.UK: [Charity number: 1156987](https://register-of-charities.charitycommission.gov.uk/charity-search/-/charity-details/5043150/charity-overview):

 ```